Galtar and the Golden Lance: Other media

-Galtar made a non-speaking cameo in the Harvey Birdman, Attorney at Law episode "SPF."
+Galtar made a non-speaking cameo in the Harvey Birdman, Attorney at Law episode "SPF".
 Harvey calls him and his Golden Lance to the stand in a case involving cybersquatting.

 Home media

-On November 10, 2015, Warner Archive released Galtar and the Golden Lance: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
+Warner Archive released Galtar and the Golden Lance: The Complete Series on DVD in region 1 on November 10, 2015 as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.